JelleGraaf/wordle/README.md

 ## To do:
 - Indicate the correct amount of letters when multiple are guessed (when you guess HELLO now and the word is LABOR, it will show two yellow L's)
-- Show list of letters with their indication (unused / not in word / in word / correct place), like in Wordle
 - more fancy semi-graphics!